hli226/mvnimpute/README.md

 `marg.plot`: draws density plot for each marginal variable.

-`initial.impute`: implements single imputation approach to makeup incomplete data.
+`single.imputation`: implements single imputation approach to makeup incomplete data.

-`multiple.impute`: implements multiple imputation for missing and censored data, have to perform on the complete data.
+`multiple.imputation`: implements multiple imputation for missing and censored data, have to perform on the complete data.

 `conv.plot`: draws trace plots of the parameters from the multiple